 While I was washing, Luke was fussing about and wanting to wear pants.

 I thought this was unusual for Luke and asked him if he wanted to do a poo in the toilet.

 He then said, ‘I get on the potty and do a poo.’

 Then he pulled down his pants, sat on the toilet, and did five poops which took him about three minutes.

 I didn’t think he’d do this for a while, so I was elated and sent my husband a message, celebrating the success.

 Potty training will make you want to tear your hair out.
-But, that doesn’t mean it’s not progressing.
-Keeping tabs on your progress will make you remember that you have indeed made improvements in the toilet training department.
-Remember that children will eventually toilet train whether that takes you 1 day, 2 days, 3 days or more!
+But that doesn’t mean it’s not progressing.
+Keeping tabs on your progress will make you remember that you have improved in the toilet training department.
+Remember that children will eventually toilet train, whether that takes you one day, two days, three days, or more!
 To learn more about potty training, check out the how to potty train article at porch.com.